hudongsheng-debug/FITSQuickLook/README.md

 - 2.Button functions are revealed on hove rfor improved usability.
 - Added a Help button to explain the Profile Panel controls.
 - Unified the Profile Panel size to remain consistent across different interaction states.

+## Version 1.8.0 New Features
+- Added show / hide toggle for each pinned profile.
+- Profiles can now be temporarily hidden or displayed without removing them.
+- Added support to export multiple profiles into a single CSV file.
+- Improved internal file structure for better maintainability.

 ## 🧠 Use Cases